A focus on strong performance

 With a death benefit income stream, you can receive regular payments to your bank account.

-You can receive the full amount at once as a payment to your bank account or cheque.
+You can receive the full amount at once as a payment to your bank account.

 Another option is to take out a lump sum, then use the rest of the money to start an income stream.

 Each of these options has different benefits and disadvantages, and the amount will be taxed differently depending on which you choose.
 A financial adviser can help you decide which option might be best for your circumstances.

 If you want to put money, such as an inheritance, into your super, there is no tax payable when you contribute the money because it's a voluntary after-tax contribution (non-concessional contribution).
 If you're eligible to claim a tax deduction on that contribution, it becomes a concessional contribution and is charged 15% tax.

 When you receive a death benefit from someone's super, the tax you pay depends on factors including your relationship to the person who died, your age, and the age of the person who died.

 If you're living outside of Australia when you inherit money, you'll need to check the laws about paying estate tax in your country.
 For more information, please read our Death Benefit Claim Guide (pdf) or contact us.